6 Recent Stats That Will Help You Land Your Next Job

 This mainly means adding relevant keywords to your profile headline, summary, skills, and experience sections.
 These sections should also include:

-• Your name
+- Your name

-• Industry keywords
+- Industry keywords

-• The word “jobs”
+- The word “jobs”

 Learn more about how to improve your LinkedIn SEO.

-As simple as it sounds, in a world of spray and pray applying, being more selective in the roles you apply for—and formatting your applications the right way—can be a faster route to getting hired.
+As simple as it sounds, in a world of spray and pray applications, being more selective in the roles you apply for—and formatting your applications the right way—can be a faster route to getting hired.

 This comes from unqualified talent being reported as a top-five issue for nearly half of employers.
 There are all sorts of possible reasons for this, but one of them is mass, unscrupulous applications by job seekers.